Frequently Asked Questions

 Face-to-face fundraising is an important way for Greenpeace to communicate with the public about our campaigns and to recruit monthly donors to support our work in the long-term.
 Tens of thousands of current monthly donors give to Greenpeace Canada because of a conversation they’ve had with one of our canvassers on the street or at their door over the years.

 Greenpeace currently works with Public Outreach – our face-to-face agency partner – to recruit monthly donors.
-Canvassers receive extensive training and regular briefings from Greenpeace campaigners and follow Imagine Canada’s ethical fundraising code.
+Canvassers receive extensive training and regular briefings from Greenpeace campaigners and follow Imagine Canada’s ethical fundraising code and adhere to all relevant local health protocols.

 Why is Greenpeace emailing, calling or mailing me?